Irish Minister Announces Milestone in AI Regulation with Identification of Key AI Authorities

 Ireland has taken a significant step towards implementing the EU Artificial Intelligence (AI) Act with the designation of nine national public authorities responsible for protecting fundamental rights in high-risk AI applications.
 Announced today by Minister of State for Trade Promotion, Digital and Company Regulation Dara Calleary, these authorities will gain new powers under the EU’s pioneering AI regulation to ensure AI usage aligns with human-centric, ethical standards.

-The EU AI Act, which came into force on August 2, 2024, is the world’s first comprehensive regulatory framework for artificial intelligence.
-It prioritizes public safety, health, and individual rights through a risk-based approach.
-Its phased implementation over the next three years is set to transform AI oversight across Europe, focusing particularly on high-risk AI systems.
-As the first requirement of national compliance, EU Member States must identify authorities to enforce these protections, especially where AI systems might threaten fundamental rights.
+The EU AI Act, which took effect on August 2, 2024, is the world’s first broad regulatory framework for artificial intelligence.
+It introduces a risk-based approach focused on public safety, health, and individual rights.
+Over the next three years, phased requirements will reshape AI oversight across Europe.
+As part of these early steps, each Member State must identify authorities responsible for protecting fundamental rights where AI may pose risks.

 • An Coimisiún Toghcháin (Electoral Commission)